 Location: 1 hour from Los Angeles

-Santa Monica will give you all the good vibes.
+Santa Monica will give you the good vibes.
 From the famed, ride-filled pier to the cement pathway that welcomes you to skate over to Venice Beach, Santa Monica is without a doubt one of California’s top coastal towns.
 Spend the day soaking up the SoCal sun, and take a bike ride around town before you head home.
 Santa Monica is definitely one of the best southern California beach towns, so make sure to stop by this beach when you're in L.A.

 Location: 1 hour, 20 minutes from Los Angeles